-To track and identify previously detected IGH clonal sequences in post-treatment follow-up samples, a multiplex master mix targeting the conserved framework region 1, framework region 2, or framework region 3, and the joining region is used for PCR amplification.
-Next-generation sequencing of the PCR products is used to identify DNA sequences specific to previously identified clonal rearrangements detected at diagnosis.
+Clonal B-cell gene rearrangement sequences identified at diagnosis, will be used to track post-treatment / follow-up samples for minimal residual disease (MRD) status.
+A multiplex master mix targeting the conserved framework region 1 (FR1) or framework region 3 (FR3), and the joining region is used for PCR amplification.
+Next generation sequencing of the PCR products is used to identify and track FR1 and/or FR3 clonal sequences that were previously identified at diagnosis.
 Bioinformatics tools facilitate the detection of these specific sequences present at MRD levels up to 1 x 10-6 with sufficient DNA input.